Click on a link to be taken to the entry below.

 - Double degree - If the degree programs are in different colleges/schools, two (or more) degrees may be awarded upon special request approved by the deans of the college or schools concerned and filed with the registrar at the beginning of the semester or session in which the degrees are to be awarded.
 If the degree programs are in the same college/school and lead to different degrees, the appropriate degrees shall be awarded.

 Conferring of degrees.
-Degrees may be granted at the close of each academic session.
+Degrees are granted at the close of each academic session.

 Current and former students that are in arrears to Purdue University Fort Wayne, are not eligible to receive transcripts or diplomas.
 The clearance of all financial obligations by the Friday before Commencement will be essential for graduation and release of the diploma.